tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 	∧ Airport(JFK) ∧ Airport(SFO))
 Goal(At(C1, JFK) ∧ At(C2, SFO))
 ```
-Here are the results from all the searches that I performed: uninformed searches (#1-7), and heuristic searches (#8-10).
+Here are the results from all the searches that I performed, including both uninformed and heuristic searches.

 ![problem 1](problem-1.jpg)